Remap your Mac keyboard.

 Home-row mods Map Shift, Control, Option, and Command to your home row.
 No reaching.

 Tap-hold Tap for a letter, hold for a modifier.
-Configurable timing thresholds down to the millisecond.
+Timing down to the millisecond.

-Import / Export Bring your existing .kbd files.
-Or build from scratch and export later.
+Import / Export Import .kbd files.
+Or build from scratch and export.

 Open source.
 Runs locally.